 But there was just one thing that could be a slight problem.

 Besides the strange feeling on her chest she felt no different from before.
-She supposed in time there may be things that would cause some inconvenience, such as menstruation, but no surely it wasn't something she would not be able to handle.
+She supposed in time there may be things that would cause some inconvenience, such as menstruation, but surely it wasn't something she would not be able to handle.

 She wasn't blind to not see his careful manipulations nor was she stupid that she believed every single thing he told her.
 Initially she thought she didn't mind becoming his puppet, but now she realized how foolish she'd be to go to him.

 She wouldn't go to him.
-She wasn't obliged to him in any way, she thought without a stir of any emotion as if the rain washed it all away into nothingness.
-Empty of emotion, she walked toward a different direction, resolving to seize the future with her own hands.
+She wasn't obliged to him in any way, she thought without a stir of any emotion, as if the rain washed it all away into nothingness.
+Turning her body towards a different direction, she pushed forward, resolving to seize the future with her own hands.